- The CPCC

 The CPCC’s mandate includes advocating on behalf of recording artists, songwriters, publishers and record labels for their rights as they pertain to private copying.

 The private copying levy was first established by the Federal Government in 1997.
-Currently the private copying levy applies to CD-Rs at a rate of .29 cents per CD-R. But we all recognize that today most people make copies of music onto digital audio recorders (DARs), like iPods and other types of MP3 players.
+Currently the private copying levy applies to CD-Rs at a rate of .29 cents per CD-R. But we all recognize that today most people make copies of music on their cell phones and tablets.
 And music creators are NOT being compensated when copies of their music are being made onto these types of devices.